sci-42ver/SDF_exercise_solution/chapter_5/5_7_pratt_operator_precedence_parser/README.md

     just as here `spec` obj creates one new "frozen object".
     - compared with [Prototypal inheritance](https://javascript.info/prototype-inheritance) (also see [Inheritance_and_the_prototype_chain][Inheritance_and_the_prototype_chain] which also says about "Dynamic objects with prototypal inheritance".
 Both uses object to implement)
       So ~~object~~ class free doesn't imply impossibility of Prototypal inheritance.
 Anyway both are implemented by *object*.
 But the former has no inheritance.
+      > An object can inherit members from another object.
+      - > Dynamic objects with prototypal inheritance Here Dynamic corresponds to
+        > We can add a new member to any object *by ordinary assignment*. so the object type is actually not static when compilation etc. See [obj_access_property] "Create additional properties on myObj" for this feature.
       - Notice Prototypal inheritance is implicitly used in many places https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Inheritance_and_the_prototype_chain#different_ways_of_creating_and_mutating_prototype_chains.
       - Here "Prototypal inheritance" just means "class-based".
       - no [memory conservation](https://stackoverflow.com/a/56589789/21294350) like `rabbit.__proto__ = animal;` ([`Object.assign` doesn't have that conservation](https://stackoverflow.com/a/36956330/21294350) while [`Object.create`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create#proto) has due to *prototype*).